suzukiplan/vgsx/README.md

 The VGS-X has a virtual display of 2048x2048 pixels for each BG plane.

 For each BG plane, the SX and SY coordinates can be specified within the range 0 to 2047 to define the display origin at the top-left corner.

+### 0xD20028-0xD20034: Bitmap Mode

+The VGS-X's display mode defaults to character pattern mode, but can be switched to bitmap mode by setting the BMP register.

+When set to Bitmap mode, the name table corresponds to the pixels on the screen (320x200).

+Each pixel is set in RGB888 format.

+> Note that [hardware scrolling](#0xd20008-0xd20024-hardware-scroll) is not available when in Bitmap mode.

 ## I/O Map